MAYANKPRAJAPATI5/MAYANKPRAJAPATI5/README.md

 ## 📝 About Me

-I am a 🌟 passionate and results-driven Data Scientist with a keen interest in leveraging data to extract meaningful insights and data drive decision-making processes.
+I am a 🌟 passionate and results-driven Data Scientist with a keen interest in leveraging data to extract meaningful insights and data-drive decision-making processes.
 With a strong foundation in mathematics and programming, I enjoy exploring 🧪 complex datasets, developing 🤖 machine learning models, and implementing data-driven solutions.
 My goal is to contribute to the field of data science by tackling real-world challenges and applying innovative techniques.
-<br />Currently, I'm open to opportunities in roles such as Data Analyst, Business Intelligence Analyst, Data Scientist, Machine Learning Engineer and Analytics Engineer.
+<br />Currently, I'm open to opportunities in roles such as Data Analyst, Business Intelligence Analyst, Data Scientist, Machine Learning Engineer, and Analytics Engineer.

 ## 💼 Skills